MLB Stadium Security Case Study

 • Be considerate to others.

 While these are great points to have in writing, it is more important that all venue staff are trained to embrace and execute these high standards.
 For at least one of the security personnel involved, the day of the incident was their first day working at the stadium.
-This raised concerns that they had not yet been properly trained to perform duties to the standards that the MLB team expected.
+This raised concerns that they had not yet been properly trained to perform their duties to the standards that the MLB team expected.

 Result: